 Hodgkin lymphoma is named for Dr. Thomas Hodgkin, who described several cases of the cancer within the lymph system in 1832.
 About 40 years later, other doctors began to report different types of lymphomas.

-No one really knows what causes Hodgkin lymphoma, but we do know that it can't be caused by getting someone else's germs or by eating the wrong foods.
+No one really knows what causes Hodgkin lymphoma, but we do know that it can't be caused by getting someone else's germs.
 There is a slightly increased risk among family members of people who have the disease.

 Some people who have Hodgkin lymphoma at first might think they have the flu.
 They may have fevers, feel achy, or have swollen glands, which look and feel like bumps, often in the neck or groin area.
 Others feel tired or find themselves sweating a lot during the night or losing weight without trying.
 Enlarged lymph nodes in the chest can cause a cough, pain in the chest, or difficulty breathing.